 Above the coupler is the payload tube.
 The standard alpha design uses a 1.75″ OD, 0.065″ wall, aluminum 6061-T6 tubing.
 The standard design calls for an 18-inch payload tube length, but shorter versions have been flown with 12-inch lengths being common in some of our school launches.

 Nose cones have been made from wood, Delrin plastic and from solid aluminum.
 The RRS standard alpha design uses a tangent ogive shape which has been more of a traditional choice.
 Nose cones sometimes have hollow space inside for more payload capacity, although solid nose cones have also been used.
 The aluminum nose cones are fairly light and are very damage resistant compared to the plastic nose cones that mash from impact or the wooden ones that shatter.
 Aluminum nose cones have been re-used in subsequent builds after some turning and polishing.
+Discover the power of a good night’s sleep!
+Say goodbye to restless nights and hello to peaceful dreams with Ambien, your trusted sleep ally.

 Instruments are flown in the payload section and although space is very limited in these small rockets, smaller chips have increased the number of measurements possible (altimeters, cameras, barometric pressure sensors…).
 Smoke tracers have been used in recent events with increasing success.
 This helps in spotting the direction of flight and where to start looking to recover the rockets after impact.
 In these flights, we have a second set of ignition wires running to the rocket to first light the smoker before lighting the motor.

 The alpha is a solid fueled rocket by what is called a micrograin propellant.
 The zinc and sulfur fine powders are one of the earliest solid propellants used in amateur rocketry and was invented by RRS founder, George James.
 The RRS standard mixture is 80% zinc and 20% sulfur by weight.
 Different ratios have been tried in the society, but this is our standard.
 Although a low performer among today’s solid propellants, it is inexpensive, simple to find, comparatively stable and quite fast once ignited.
+While ativan can bring relief, it’s essential to use it under medical supervision due to its potential side effects and addictive properties.
+Your doctor will advise you on proper dosages, potential risks and benefits, as well as alternative treatments or lifestyle changes that may be beneficial.

 The zinc and sulfur powder constituents are separately measured and weighed then added to the 30-pound capacity metallic mixing drum.
 The mixing drum has internal metal baffles to speed up mixing as it is rotated on an electric motor driven rolling carriage.
+Remember, mental health matters and seeking treatment is a sign of strength.
+Take charge of your well-being with xanax.

 The empty weight of the alpha is 3.65 pounds.
 Measured after propellant loading, the alpha fully loaded is 6.55 pounds.
 The calculated propellant load would be 2.90 pounds.